Poortugal; Where all dreams are shattered and all nightmares begin

 Portuguese car park full of decrepit cars

 Portuguese cars.
-That’s what you get in Portugal on Portuguese average wages, if you’re lucky enough to own one at all, because even lemons are expensive in Portugal! | The Real Portugal
+This is what you get in Portugal on average Portuguese wages, if you’re lucky enough to own one, because even lemons are expensive in Portugal! | The Real Portugal

 If you see something that looks good in Portugal, it is because it was paid for by the EU, like the “Vasco da Gama Bridge”, highways and so on.

-I wonder what this country would look like if it was not a member of the EU, absolutely it would look (even more) like any other African country and its currency would worth peanuts, not even the tourist areas would get away with the misery.
+I wonder what this country would look like if it was not a member of the EU, absolutely it would look (even more) like any other African country and its currency would be worth peanuts, not even the tourist areas would get away with the misery.

-That would be the TRUE face of Portugal and very few people would be fooled into choosing this cursed place to live.
+This would be the TRUE face of Portugal and very few people would be fooled into choosing this cursed place to live.
 The fact that this country is a member of the EU unwittingly contributes to deceiving many foreigners and consequently harming their lives, depending on the degree of dependence on this country you are, the harder your life will be there.

 Overall, Portugal is probably the dumbest place in the world.